 At Fire&Spark, we are firm believers in the power of mission-driven marketing.
-A mission gives a brand a compelling topic to create engaging and shareable content around.
-It also helps brands partner with like-minded influencers and get backlinks from like-minded organizations.
-A mission gives an emerging brand a clear path to building organic visibility.
+A brand mission gives a company a compelling topic to create engaging and shareable content around.
+It also helps brands partner with like-minded influencers and gain backlinks from similar organizations.
+A mission can give an emerging brand a clear path to building organic visibility.

 Some marketers may think, “That all sounds great, but my brand isn’t based on saving the world–does this apply to me?”

-A brand mission is a purpose that is deeply held by the brand’s leadership.
-The purpose may be a social mission like donating to charity, but it can be whatever motivates the brand to do what it does, from the founder’s compelling backstory to the craftsmanship behind their products.
+A brand mission is a purpose or value that is deeply held by the brand’s leadership figures.
+The purpose may be social, like donating to charity, but it can be whatever motivates the brand to do what it does, from the founder’s compelling backstory to the craftsmanship behind their products.

 For example, leather goods brand Corter Leather tells the story of a commitment to hand-crafted quality that has carried them all the way from their college dorm-room beginnings.
 They publish a lot of content around this mission, including in-depth details about their stitching process.
 Corter Leather’s organic traffic has more than tripled in the last two years, according to data from SEMRush.

-Just because your brand hasn’t embraced a mission from the start doesn’t mean it can’t begin doing so.
+Just because your company hasn’t embraced a brand mission from the start doesn’t mean it can’t begin doing so.

 When Stephanie Morimoto took over as CEO of wellness brand Asutra two years ago, she described the brand as more “a collection of products” than a brand with a clear identity.